GLOBAL MARKETS-Shares plunge on global growth, bank fears; U.S. yields fall

 * U.S., European banking shares tumble

-* Dollar at lowest vs yen since October 2014 (Updates to close of European markets)
+* Dollar hits lowest vs. yen since Oct.
+'14 (Updates to open of U.S. markets, changes byline, dateline; previous LONDON)

 By Sam Forgione

-Concern over sluggish global growth and doubts over central banks' ability to support the global economy pushed the U.S. benchmark S&P 500 index and the Dow Jones industrial average down more than 10 percent for the year.

-The FTSEurofirst 300 index of top European shares sank to its lowest level in two and a half years.
+Investors nursed fears of slowing global growth and doubts over central banks' ability to support the global economy, driving the U.S. benchmark S&P 500 stock index 1.5 percent lower and the FTSEurofirst 300 index of top European shares to its lowest level in two and a half years.

 The dollar hit its lowest against the safe-haven yen since October 2014 of 110.985 yen, and was on track for its worst week against the Japanese currency since 2008 on the fears over the health of the global economy.